GPU instances¶

 nvidia-smi -q | grep License

-should now return a valid license.Install Cuda toolkit and CudNN (note that below instruction is for Ubuntu, other OSes might require different install packages):
+should now return a valid licenseInstall CUDA toolkit and CuDNN (optional, note that below instruction is for Ubuntu, other operating systems might require different packages)

 You are now able to run GPU based computations on your instance!